 Not a surprise.

-I am 70, just got out of COVID with a dullness in my body and mind and more importantly, the first necessary job in solving this puzzle is to imagine a figure of 5 triangles with only 9 matchsticks!
+The first necessary job in solving this puzzle is to imagine a figure of 5 triangles with only 9 matchsticks!
+Not an easy task.

-I avoided juggling with the possible configurations and reached out for my well-worn equally old matchbox and spread its little mysteries of sticks on my long notebook.
+I avoided juggling with the possible configurations and reached out for my well-worn old matchbox.
+I spread out its little mysteries of sticks on my long notebook.

-Making and unmaking figures with actual matchsticks never fails to give me a quick insight into the solution.
+Making and unmaking figures with actual matchsticks always gives me a quick insight into the solution.
 It is a time-tested method.

 When I manhandle the matchsticks, the rules and techniques of matchstick puzzle solving automatically get fired up in my mind.
 Visual intuitive and conscious mind reasoning efforts start working together.

-Solving a tricky matchstick puzzle invariably needs image manipulation.
+To solve a tricky matchstick puzzle, invariably image manipulation is needed.
 Playing with actual physical matchsticks always gives me a quick solution with the bonus of an unexpected additional pleasure.